Stefouch/sebedius-yearzero-discord-bot/README.md

 * `artifact [all | myz meta gla mech ely astra]` – Draws a random artifact (no details).
 * `threat` – Draws a random Zone threat (no details).
 * `arkthreat` – Draws a random threat against the Ark (no details).
-* `monster` – Generates a random monster according to the tables found in *Zone Compendium 1: The Lair of the Saurians*.

 ### **Forbidden Lands** commands